kas-hu/ProjectGhuraba/README.md

 # StudyImprove

 An e-commerce style project is the goal where people can sign up to the academy.
-The goal is to be the biggest academy for making Muslims back in to work and smart again inshaAllah.
+The goal is to be the biggest academy for making Muslims back in to work and smart and mentally good to be the leading people of the world again inshaAllah.